modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-7-sect-3.md

 This corresponds exactly to the equation obtained by Einstein $(λ_x)^2 = 〈ΔX^2〉 = bt$, where the slope of the straight-line was $b = (k_BT)/(3πηa)$.
 The graphical interpretation of this equation was already presented in Figure 7.1.

+**REVIEW**

-**REVIEW:**  Metacognitive reflection on the solution process and its consequences to start an helicoidal process for discussion of possible extensions or modifications to the initial statement of the problem.
+STEP 8.
+To consider possible extensions or modifications to the initial statement of the problem and to re-examine the complete procedure.

 The metacognitive component of the TADIR process would consist in comparing the Langevin procedure with that of Einstein with the purpose of considering conceptual and formal coincidences and differences.
 It could also refer to more complete approaches where the diffusion process is treated as a Markofian process (see for instance Pais).